DIRECTLab/carla-energy-consumption/docs/carla-unreal5-notes.md

 * Getting lots more permission issues.
 Been running this command on a couple of folders in `CarlaUE5` to move permissions back to the user.
 Doing so has been making the launch go longer not being run as sudo, has not failed yet.
 1. `
 2. `sudo chown -R $USER:$USER /home/carla/CarlaUE5/Unreal/`

+#### Fixed
+* Changing those permissions worked!
+The Carla Unreal Editor is now working!
+* Now need to get the energy consumption extension working with it.